simylein/minecraft-server/README.md

 # minecraft ${servername} server start at 06:30
 30 06 * * * cd ${serverdirectory} && ${serverdirectory}/start.sh
 ```
-If you  like to restart your minecraft server:
+If you  like to restart your minecraft server: <br>
 Restart Example: (In order to work, please replace the variables with your own ones)
 ```
 # minecraft ${servername} server restart at 23:00
 00 23 * * * cd ${serverdirectory} && ${serverdirectory}/restart.sh
 ```
-If you want to start up your minecraft server at boot of your Linux server:
+If you want to start up your minecraft server at boot of your Linux server: <br>
 Start at Boot Example: (In order to work, please replace the variables with your own ones)
 ```
 # minecraft ${servername} server start at boot